Art by Janet L. Snell

 There was silence as Fuckface thought that over, but he finally spoke up again.
 "Ask room service for a map.
 A Kronos Warp will open at the coordinates on the fuckin' map at 3:45 tomorrow morning.
 Swaggarty might try going inside the warp.
 Stop him before he does.
 If not, follow him inside."

 "Thanks, dickwad," said Morshky, and he hung up on Fuckface.
-He didn't even have to ask what a "Kronos Warp" was because he somehow knew that this was a time tunnel that would lead him back to the Jurassic period.
+He didn't even have to ask what a "Kronos Warp" was because he somehow knew this was a time tunnel that would lead him back to the Jurassic period.
 He also remembered Swaggarty clearly now.
 Swaggarty had been Morshky's partner.
 They'd trained together for almost a decade for the Jurassic mission.

 Yes, it was all coming back.
 Aliens from another dimension were tampering with dinosaur DNA in the Jurassic, mixing it with cattle DNA in the twentieth century and then transplanting this mixture of saurian-bovine DNA into human embryos they had surgically excised from female subjects in order to mutate the embryos into human-cattle-dinosaurs.